 The foregoing list is absolute concerning acupuncture's effectiveness; however the report continues with three more categories:

-Diseases, symptoms and conditions for which the therapeutic effect of acupuncture has been shown, but further proof is needed (68 specific conditions).
+- Diseases, symptoms and conditions for which the therapeutic effect of acupuncture has been shown, but further proof is needed (68 specific conditions).
 These conditions are effectively treated as in the first category; it's just that more trials are necessary to establish the proof scientifically.

-Diseases, symptoms and conditions reporting some therapeutic effects for which acupuncture is worth trying (nine conditions).
+- Diseases, symptoms and conditions reporting some therapeutic effects for which acupuncture is worth trying (nine conditions).

-Diseases, symptoms and conditions in which acupuncture may be tried, provided the practitioner has special modern medical knowledge and adequate monitoring equipment (eight conditions).
+- Diseases, symptoms and conditions in which acupuncture may be tried, provided the practitioner has special modern medical knowledge and adequate monitoring equipment (eight conditions).

 Due to space limitations, should any reader wish to have a list of the last three categories of effectiveness outlined, please e-mail me with your request.
 Let's continue as healers to effectively treat this broad range of conditions.
 Best wishes!

-Click here for more information about John Amaro, LAc, DC, Dipl.
+Click here for previous articles by John Amaro, LAc, DC, Dipl.
 Ac.(NCCAOM), Dipl.Med.Ac.(IAMA).